wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getmininginfo.md

 ---
-title: btc:getmininginfo \[POST\]
+title: btc:getmininginfo - Bitcoin
-description: Returns a json object containing mining-related information.
+description: Example code for the btc:getmininginfo json-rpc method. Сomplete guide on how to use btc:getmininginfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters